EvoGrad: Efficient Gradient-Based Meta-Learning and Hyperparameter Optimization: Introduction

 To address this issue, we draw inspiration from evolutionary optimization methods \cite{salimans2017evolution} to develop \algName{}, a meta-gradient algorithm that requires no higher-order derivatives and as such is significantly faster and lighter than the standard approaches.
 In particular, we take the novel view of estimating meta-gradients via a putative inner-loop \emph{evolutionary} update to the base model.
 As this requires no gradients itself, the meta-gradient can then be computed using first-order gradients alone, and without extending the computational graph -- leading to efficient hyperparameter updates.
-Meanwhile for efficient and accurate base model learning, the real inner-loop update can separately be carried out by conventional gradient-descent.
+Meanwhile for efficient and accurate base model learning, the real inner-loop update can separately be carried out by conventional gradient descent.

-Our \algName{} is a general meta-optimizer applicable to many meta-learning applications, among which we choose two to demonstrate its impact: the LFT model \cite{Tseng2020Cross-domainTransformation} observes that a properly tuned stochastic regularizer can significantly improve cross-domain few-shot learning performance.
+Our \algName{} is a general meta-optimizer applicable to many meta-learning applications, among which we choose three to demonstrate its impact: the LFT model \cite{Tseng2020Cross-domainTransformation} observes that a properly tuned stochastic regularizer can significantly improve cross-domain few-shot learning performance.
 We show that by training those regularizer parameters with \algName{}, rather than the standard second-order approach, we can obtain the same improvement in accuracy with significant reduction in time and memory cost.
-This allows us to scale LFT from the original ResNet18 to ResNet34 within a 12GB GPU.
-Second, the MetaWeightNet (MWN) \cite{Shu2019Meta-Weight-Net:Weighting} model deals with label-noise by meta-learning an auxiliary network that re-weights instance-wise losses to down-weight noisy instances and improve validation loss.
+This allows us to scale LFT from the original ResNet10 to ResNet34 within a 12GB GPU.
+Second, the Meta-Weight-Net (MWN) \cite{Shu2019Meta-Weight-Net:Weighting} model deals with label noise by meta-learning an auxiliary network that re-weights instance-wise losses to down-weight noisy instances and improve validation loss.
 We also show that EvoGrad can replicate MWN results with significant cost savings.
+Third, we demonstrate the benefits of EvoGrad on an application from NLP, in addition to the ones from computer vision: low-resource cross-lingual learning using MetaXL approach \citep{Xia2021MetaXL:Learning}.